krishnagopinath/sturgis/README.md

 Module related test utils are stored in the modules (`book/test/book-test-utils`, `checkout/test/checkout-test-utils`).

 I didn't spend too much time "organizing" the test files, because I believe that writing tests are all that matters.
 If there are good tests, we could refactor gradually as we write more.

+Run `npm test` to see the tests in action.